DISCONCOLL/DISCONCOLL/README.md

 this is a constantly updated guide -- once an alter chooses an emoji, it will be added. typing quirks are also listed, if any.
 <p> it should be noted that the host is also @sporkjester.</p>

-<p>📌 / thumbtack - strider (or, whatever display name on the pony) -- it/its, wire/wires/wirefrag or whatever is in the display name. will not initate conversation, may hover awkwardly. dirk/hal format or dave format.</p>
+<p>📌 / thumbtack - strider (or, whatever display name on the pony) -- it/its or whatever is in the display name. will not initate conversation, may hover awkwardly - DOES want to talk to sourcemates. dirk/hal format or dave format.</p>

 ♊♋ / cancer+gemini - tulpon captor-vantas -- any/all. neutral on interaction; won't actively seek anyone out but is fine being spoken to. lowerca6e+punctuation+some mi6pelling6, s -> 6

-<p>👻 / ghost - Cerebrum, Beedee, or Brain Ghost Dirk -- he/him, testing she/her.
+<p>👻 / ghost - Cerebrum, Beedee, or Brain Ghost Dirk -- she/her.
 Won't interact first, but all interaction is welcome.
 Will probably sit next to you.
 Dirk format. </p>

 #TT - we're attempting to pass as a singlet, or the host felt like busting out the sona. or either. interact if you'd like, no promise we will reciprocate.